 - Definition of 'Septic': Infected with Bacteria.
+Sounds nice.
 Hmmm...

 - What does a Septic System Do?

 - Treatment

 - Disposal Dispersal

 - Recycling

 - So, is the term 'Septic System' accurate?

 - What is sewage?

 - What different kinds of sewage are there?
-(Be careful when answering this!)

 - Blackwater

 - Greywater

 - Your household generates sewage.
 Guess how much?

 - Generally 50-90 gallons per person per day